Daniel88Lindgren/FarmSimulation/README.md

-Information can be found in the docx file
+Information about the project is found in the docx file